chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-operations-automation.md

 ## Obsidian Plain Markdown Text

 LLMs are large language models.
 They have an incredible ability to understand text.
-When you write your work instructions in 'text' (not Work or Google Docs) just plain text, you gain the ability to use any and every LLM in the world.
+When you write your work instructions in 'text' (not Word or Google Docs) just plain text, you gain the ability to use any and every LLM in the world, and therefore, you gain the ability to use just about every tool.

 <video controls>
   <source src="./video/06-gen-wi-demo-obsidian-mdbook.mp4" type="video/mp4">